tyt2y3/vaserenderer/readme.md

-> This project was started nearly 10 years ago.
-While the original idea was neat, the implementation was perhaps obscure and archaic.
+> This project was started 10 years ago.
+While the original idea was neat, the implementation was perhaps obscure.
 It is now being reimplemented in C# for Unity under [tyt2y3/vaser-unity](https://github.com/tyt2y3/vaser-unity).

 <body>
 	<div class='vaser_wrap'>